In this article you will find:

 7. Fun and funny questions

 Fun and funny questions are easy to pull off with minimal preparation.
 With the help of the internet, you'll put together a list of fun and thought-provoking questions for groups to discuss and present.
 The preselected questions are meant to facilitate discussion and debate.
-A few example questions are:
+A few example questions for this icebreaker game are:

 8. One question